 Mr Stone is our Literacy Coordinator and the person to speak to for additional information.

-Mrs Dwyer is our maths coordinator and the person to speak to for additional information.
+Mrs Dwyer is our Maths coordinator and the person to speak to for additional information.

 Reception – Little Owls – (included in main Literacy content)

 We ensure that the children have a broad and balanced curriculum which cover national requirements, whilst still being steered by their interests.
 Alongside a focus on key skills, the children are taught through topics, giving a real context to their learning.
+There are curriculum drivers which underpin the whole of our curriculum and show the intent behind our learning.

 This approach to the children’s education is supplemented by a wide range of trips etc. to explore various other areas of the curriculum.
 We celebrate the work of the children widely.
 Parents are invited in on the first Friday of each month so that the children can share their learning with them and Celebration assembly each week allows the whole school and parents to share the successes of the week, both academic and in their attitudes to learning.